julianchurchill/text-adventure/README.md

   * DONE UserActionFactory passes the set ActionFactory for other Actions to use to create new Actions to the Actions it creates.
   * DONE RecordableActionFactory wraps returned Action objects from UserActionFactory in RecordableAction.
   * DONE RecordableActionFactory passes ActionHistory to RecordableAction objects on construction.
-  * RecordableActionFactory also set relevant Location, Items and Exit on RecordableAction
+  * DONE RecordableActionFactory also set relevant Items and Exits on RecordableAction
   * RecordableAction delegates all public methods to wrapped Action
-  * RecordableAction stores relevant Location, Items and Exit ids
-  * RecordableAction on trigger records action in ActionHistory along with Location, Item and Exit ids
+  * RecordableAction on trigger records action and associated Item and Exit ids in ActionHistory along with Location, Item and Exit ids
   * Implement ActionHistory
     * ActionHistory allows recording of all 'events' that occur on Model/Location/Item objects due to 'Action's being 'triggered'.
 These actions are User level activities such as examine, use, take.
   * On pause the ActionHistorySerialiser is used to serialise the ActionHistory and the result is written to a file